quozd/awesome-dotnet/README.md

 * [Microsoft.FeatureManagement](https://github.com/microsoft/FeatureManagement-Dotnet) - This library provides a way to develop and expose application functionality based on feature flags.
 It enables scenarios like new feature rollouts and A/B testing for experimentation purposes.
 It also provides integration with common .NET coding patterns and ASP.NET Core.

 ## Functional programming

-* [Curryfy](https://github.com/leandromoh/Curryfy) - Provides strongly typed extensions methods for C# delegates to take advantages of functional programming techniques, like currying and partial application.
 * [language-ext](https://github.com/louthy/language-ext) - This library uses and abuses the features of C# 6+ to provide a functional 'Base class library', that, if you squint, can look like extensions to the language itself.
 It also includes an 'Erlang like' process system (actors) that can optionally persist messages and state to Redis (note you can use it without Redis for in-app messaging).
 The process system additionally supports Rx streams of messages and state allowing for a complete system of reactive events and message dispatch.
-* [Optional](https://github.com/nlkl/Optional) - A robust option type for C#
-* [JFlepp.Maybe](https://github.com/jflepp/JFlepp.Maybe) - A Maybe type for C#, aimed as an idiomatic port of the option type in F# to C#
-* [Optuple](https://github.com/atifaziz/Optuple) - .NET Standard Library for giving `(bool, T)` Option-like semantics in a non-obtrusive way; this is, there is no new option type dependency for a library or its users.
 * [MoreLinq](https://github.com/MoreLinq/MoreLinq) - Provides extra methods to LINQ to Objects.

 ## Game